-Two hundred and seven German pupils were recruited by snowball sampling via email with the incentive to participate in a lottery for five Amazon or iTunes vouchers (20 $\in$ each).
-Of these, 77 randomly selected pupils completed the questions on gender-role attitudes; the others completed other parts of the questionnaire (see below).
+Seventy-seven German pupils were recruited by snowball sampling via e-mail with the incentive to participate in a lottery for five Amazon or iTunes vouchers (20 \in each).
 Four participants were excluded from the analysis because they had indicated comprehension problems at the end of the questionnaire and/or answered the gender role questions in less time than half of the median of all participants.
 Two participants were excluded because they had only evaluated one sex.
 The mean age of the remaining 71 participants was M = 16.9 years (range: 14 to 19 years, SD = 1.6 years); 41 were female and 30 male; 63 attended an academic high school (Gymnasium) and 8 other secondary schools (3 Integrierte Sekundarschule, 2 Berufliches Gymnasium, 1 Gesamtschule, 1 Realschule, 1 Hauptschule).